Palo Alto, CA 94306

-Conducted engineering overhaul of the world's largest graphical chat system, The Palace, supporting an expansion of the user base from 50,000 users to over 1,000,000 in less than a year, while increasing system MTBF from hours to months.
+Conducted engineering overhaul of the world's largest (at the time) graphical chat system, The Palace, supporting an expansion of the user base from 50,000 users to over 1,000,000 in less than a year, while increasing system MTBF from hours to months.

 Implementation architect and development manager of the world's first person-to-person online marketplace and e-commerce system, The American Information Exchange, prior to the Internet revolution.